simarmannsingh/Qt-Modern-Notepad/README.md

 # Qt-Modern-Notepad
-A Qt Notepad Application for editing text, opening and saving files, and printing files.
-Basic editing functionalities like cut, copy, paste, undo, redo etc.
+A Qt Notepad Application is a complete application for writing and editing text, opening and saving text files, and printing text files.
+Basic text editing functionalities like cut, copy, paste, undo, redo etc. have also been included.